sensu/sensu-docs-legacy/source/docs/0.22/clients.md

 TCP socket, using a check TTL to create a dead man's switch for MySQL backups.
 The example uses a check TTL of `25200` seconds (or 7 hours).
-A MySQL backup script using the following code would be expected to continue to send a check result at least once every 7 hours or Sensu will create an [event](events) to indicate the silent failure.
+A MySQL backup script using the following code would be expected to continue to send a check result at least once every 7 hours or Sensu will create an [event][7] to indicate the silent failure.

 ~~~ shell